mquan/thoughts/why-async-standups-are-useless.md

 - **Standups are disruptive to the maker’s schedule**.

   This is true and is exacerbated when factoring in multiple time zones and differences in everyone’s schedule.
 I consider this a necessary tradeoff for the benefits standups bring.
+Similar to sports, team meetings and practice are just as important as personal training/development.
 If there’s a tool out there that allows teams to have effective yet low cost communication while not hammering focus and productivity, I’m all ears.

 &nbsp;